Application Deadline: Monday, March 30, 2020

 - Priority will be given to students receiving financial aid.

-- You must complete a minimum of 200 hours of substantive, supervised work, which can be completed in a 6-10 week period.
+- You must complete an internship or project that involves substantive, supervised work, which can be completed in a 6-10 week period.

 - Internship placement must be at a mission-driven organization located in the United States or abroad

 - Recipients must agree to these mandatory requirements:

 - Attend a pre-internship training/orientation in April or early May

 - Submit a mid-summer report and a comprehensive final report

 A portion of your award will be held back until these requirements are complete.

 Grant recipients are required to return any award received, in full, if they do not complete the internship as outlined in their proposal, along with the requirements listed above.